Line 6 DL4

 Line 6 DL4 Delay with handwritten notes about the various presets on the pedal.

 The DL4 Delay Modeler by Line 6, introduced in 1999, is a digital delay pedal.
 It is one of the first digital modeling effects units.
 The DL4 features models of 16 vintage delay effects, including the Echoplex, Roland Corporation's Space Echo, and the Electro-Harmonix Deluxe Memory Man.
 It also has a 14 second looping function.
 According to a May/June 2000 review in Canadian Musician, it "delivers a cavalcade of features for a reasonable price."
+In 2018, Pitchfork called it "quietly the most important guitar pedal of the last 20 years."

 The DL4 was spearheaded by product designers by Greg Westall, Jeff Slingluff, and Patrick O’Connor.
 The original concept was a four preset design modeled in size and shape after the BOSS CE-1.
-Later, Jeorge Trips, who was originally hired to procure vintage pedals for study, made the suggestion that the fourth pedal be used for a built in Tap-Tempo button instead of using an external jack.
+Later, Jeorge Trips, who was originally hired to procure vintage pedals for study, made the suggestion that the fourth pedal be used for a built in tap tempo button instead of using an external jack.